RainOrigami/BattleBitBaseModules/README.md

 They require the `[CommandCallback("name")]` attribute:
 - `name` - The name of the command that the player has to enter in chat (prefixed by the command prefix).
 - `Description` - A short description of the command for use in the `help` command.
 - `AllowedRoles` - A set of roles that are allowed to see and execute the command.
+Only works if PlayerPermissions is loaded.

 The first method parameter must always be of type `RunnerPlayer` and contains the player who has called this command.
 Other parameters are automatically parsed.
-Parameters of type `RunnerPlayer` will try to find a player using the `PlayerFinder.ByNamePart`.
+Parameters of type `RunnerPlayer` will try to find a player using the `PlayerFinder.ByNamePart` if available, otherwise uses exact case-insensitive matching.
 Enums, such as `Roles` are parsed.
 Simple types, such as string, int, float, double, bool, are parsed.
 Optional parameters are not supported at the moment.

 **Example**